yoctoproject/poky/documentation/ref-manual/variables.rst

       For guidance on how to create your own file permissions settings table file, examine the existing ``fs-perms.txt``.

+   :term:`FIT_CONF_PREFIX`
+      When using the :ref:`ref-classes-kernel-fitimage`, this is the prefix used for creating FIT configuration nodes.
+Its default value is "conf-".

    :term:`FIT_DESC`
       Specifies the description string encoded into a fitImage.
 The default value is set by the :ref:`kernel-fitimage <ref-classes-kernel-fitimage>`